Stephen Hsu: Early life and education

 Hsu was born and raised in Ames, Iowa.
 His father Cheng Ting Hsu (1923–1996), who was born in Wenling, Zhejiang, in what was then the Republic of China, was a professor of aerospace engineering at Iowa State University in Ames from 1958 to 1989.
 Stephen Hsu's mother was also originally from China, and Hsu had a grandfather who served as a general in the National Revolutionary Army of the Chinese Kuomintang government.
 At age 12, Hsu took physics and mathematics courses at Iowa State while attending Ames High School.

 Hsu received a B.S. from the California Institute of Technology (Caltech) in 1986 at age 19, and a Ph.D. from the University of California, Berkeley in 1991.
+His doctoral advisor was Lawrence John Hall.
 After his doctorate, he was a Harvard Junior Fellow and Superconducting Super Collider Fellow from 1991 to 1994.

 Richard Feynman and Stephen Hsu (age 19).
 1986 Caltech graduation.